maliahavlicek/ci_mentor_insights/PORTFOLIO_4_DJANGO_PYTHON.md

 > - Receive updates about events they've joined
 >
 > **Place Owners**
-> Owners of Places would ideally have a different set of user permissions and the Update and Contribute sections of navigation would be under a strict workflow, but in the initial phase, I wanted to show off the ability to add, update and delete items from the website's view so it's not hidden behind permissions or workflow at this point.
+> Owners of Places would ideally have a different set of user permissions and the Update and Contribute sections of navigation would be under a strict workflow, but in the initial phase, I wanted to show off the ability to add, update and delete items from the website's view,so it's not hidden behind permissions or workflow at this point.
 Place owners are those that have a business or an organization that hosts free events within a community.
 Examples are a group that wants to play pickup soccer or a bicycle shop that leads group rides once a month.
 >
 > **Place Owner Goals:**
 >
-> - I want my place to be easily found on the site so I can get more customers
+> - I want my place to be easily found on the site, so I can get more customers
-> - I want users to share community reviews so I build trust with future customers
+> - I want users to share community reviews, so I build trust with future customers
-> - I want to add events to my place to build a repertoire with my clients
+> - I want to add events to my place, to build a repertoire with my clients
-> - I want users to join my events so I can track how successful community events are to my bottom line
+> - I want users to join my events, so I can track how successful community events are to my bottom line
 > - I want the ability to update my place's details
 > - I want to update events associated with my organization
 > - I want to protect against bloated ratings